fusioninventory/fusioninventory.github.io/_posts/2018-06-29-fusioninventory-agent-2.4.1.md

 We want also to announce the [fusioninventory-agent github repository](https://github.com/fusioninventory/fusioninventory-agent) will be re-organized according to the [Git Flow](http://git-flow.readthedocs.io/en/latest/) branch model.
 Also for commits, we now want to follow the [Conventional Commit](http://conventionalcommits.org/).

 As a reminder, we want to notice support for some old operating systems is discontinued since 2.4.
-The agent may continue to work on these platforms but we won't handle any issue reported on them :
+The agent may continue to work on these platforms but we won't handle any issue reported on them:
 - Windows XP/NT/2000
 - Mac OSX < 10.8 (Mountain Lion)
 - Solaris 8